-Extending the product life cycle also requires time and money: You may have to carry out market, user, and competitor research; you may have to develop new features; and you may have to evaluate new technologies and integrate them into the product, resulting in a significant product discovery effort.
+Extending the product life cycle also requires time and money: You may have to carry out market, user, and competitor research; you may have to develop new features; and you may have to evaluate new technologies and integrate them into the product, resulting in a significant strategizing effort.

 What’s more, the longer your product stays in maturity, the bigger the effort is likely to be: Chances are that the market has moved on while you’ve played a defensive game, doing only what is necessary to secure your product’s current position.
 Shifting gears, embracing an entrepreneurial mindset, and innovating the product can then be challenging.

 Finally, consider the product’s health.
 How high is its refactoring potential and code complexity?
 How soft or brittle is the software?
 How easy or difficult will it be to make the necessary changes?
 While poor product health is not necessarily a show stopper, it will make a life cycle extension harder and more expensive.

 The second option is to accept your product’s trajectory, let it continue to mature, and keep it at this stage for as long as possible, as the picture below illustrates.

 Accepting maturity means adopting a more conservative mindset and playing a defensive game: You typically want to protect your product’s position without investing too much time and money.
 This often results in incremental enhancements and bug fixes rather than bigger changes like adding brand-new features.